BLS vs CPR- What’s the Difference?

 What is CPR?

-CPR, or Cardiopulmonary Resuscitation, is an emergency procedure performed when a person’s breathing or heartbeat has stopped.
-It is provided when a person is suffering from cardiac emergencies like cardiac arrest, drowning, choking, and other respiratory distress.
-CPR involves a combination of chest compressions and rescue breaths to maintain blood flow and oxygenation to vital organs until professional medical help arrives.
-CPR aims to keep the brain and other organs alive until the heart can be restarted or until advanced medical care and medical procedures can be provided.
+Cardiopulmonary Resuscitation (CPR) is an emergency procedure that involves a combination of chest compressions and rescue breaths to maintain blood flow and oxygenation to vital organs until professional medical help arrives.
+It is provided when a person is suffering from cardiac emergencies like cardiac arrest, drowning, airway obstruction (such as choking), and other forms of respiratory distress.
+While the person’s breathing or heartbeat has stopped, CPR aims to keep the brain and other organs alive until the heart can be restarted or until advanced medical care can be provided.

 BLS, or Basic Life Support, is a much broader term.
 BLS includes various emergency medical techniques and skills to sustain life during medical emergencies.
-BLS includes CPR but also extends to other critical interventions such as managing choking, using an Automated External Defibrillator (AED), assessing and stabilizing patients, airway management, and coordinating with emergency medical services.
-BLS training is often provided to healthcare professionals, first responders, and individuals in professions where knowledge of basic emergency care is essential.
+BLS includes CPR but also extends to other critical care interventions, such as managing choking, using an Automated External Defibrillator (AED), assessing and stabilizing patients, airway management, basic trauma care, and coordinating with emergency medical services.
+Online BLS training is designed for individuals with busy schedules, including healthcare professionals, EMTs, first responders, and others in roles where basic emergency care knowledge is crucial.

 Most People’s Confusion: Are BLS and CPR the Same?

 You might have already gotten an idea of whether they are the same.
-To be fair, CPR and BLS are often confused, but they are not the same, though they are closely related.
+A common question many people ask is, “Is CPR and BLS the same?”
+The short answer is no, although they are closely related, they are not the same.
 CPR is a critical component of BLS.
-CPR refers to the specific technique of chest compressions and rescue breaths used to save lives during cardiac arrest.
-In contrast, BLS refers to a broader set of life-saving techniques that include CPR and other essential emergency interventions.
-Anyone can learn and perform CPR, but BLS is for professional healthcare providers and first responders.
+It refers to the specific technique of chest compressions and rescue breaths used to save lives during cardiac arrest.
+In contrast, BLS, or Basic Life Support, includes CPR but also covers a broader set of emergency techniques such as using an AED, managing airways, and stabilizing patients until advanced medical care arrives.
+While anyone can learn and perform CPR, BLS is typically required for professional healthcare providers and first responders who need a more comprehensive emergency response skillset.

 Related post: 10 Reasons to Get Your BLS Certification Online